codedalex/ThreeJSportfolio/README.md

     position: 'Founder of TechGear Shop',
     img: 'assets/review2.png',
     review:
-      'Adrian’s expertise in web development is truly impressive.
+      'Alex’s expertise in web development is truly impressive.
 He delivered a robust and scalable solution for our e-commerce site, and our online sales have significantly increased since the launch.
 He’s a true professional!
 Fantastic work.', },
   {
     id: 3,